lemmyc/lemmyc/README.md

 # 👋 Welcome to LemmyC's GitHub Page

 ## 📝 Introduction
 Hello!
-I am Dang Le (lemmyc), a passionate developer currently interning at [Techbase Vietnam](https://www.techbasevn.com/).
+I am Dang Le (a.k.a lemmyc), a passionate developer currently working at [Techbase Vietnam](https://www.techbasevn.com/).
 I am a Fresher Full Stack Web Developer and AI/ML Engineer, with a strong interest in researching and deploying AI systems into real-world applications.

 ## 💻 Tech Stack
 Here are some technologies I have experience with: